islamhaqq/UnrealEngineDeepDive/README.md

 #### Pathfinding (A*)

-## Game Layer (This is not part of the engine, but rather built on top of it.
-Including because it can be helpful and a good wrap up of the engine in practical usage)
+## Game Layer (Game Code)

+**Note:** This is not part of the engine, but rather built on top of it.
+Including because it can be helpful and a good wrap up of the engine in practical usage

 ### RTS & TBS